kareraisu/rasti.js/readme.md

 **select[img]**
 Creates a select capable of showing images in its options.
 The images are retrieved from the relative path specified in the [img] attribute.

+### Adding blocks
+Blocks can be added to the framework via the {blocks} config property (see next section).

 ## Configuration

-Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes and visual effects through a config object with the corresponding properties (which are objects themselves):
+Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, "blocks" (custom elements), visual effects and utility methods through a config object with the corresponding properties (which are objects themselves):

 **pages: {...}**
 Defines the pages of the app.
 Currently the only property available to define is the init function of a page, used to initialize it's state upon navigation using the provided navparams.
-So if a page doesn't need initialization, it's not necessary to add it here.

 **data: {...}**
 Defines the data sources available for binding to elements via the [data] attribute.
 For templates, data sources can be anything the template expects.
 For rasti blocks, data sources must be arrays of strings or arrays of objects with string properties 'value' and 'label'.
+Data sources can also be functions with a callback argument, which should be called with the actual data, allowing for ajax-driven data sources.

 **ajax: {...}**
 Defines the ajax methods available for binding to containers via the [ajax] attribute (and to triggers via the [submit] attribute).
 The ajax methods must take 2 arguments: a data object and a callback function.